networkop/docker-topo/README.md

   * **host** - alpine-host image is going to be used
   * **cvp** - cvp image is going to be used
   * For anything else Arista cEOS image will be used
 * **InterfaceName** does not have to match the actual link name inside the container, only the sequence number has to match.
-(Internally all links are sorted alphabetically before being attached).
-Also see notes for v2 **veth** driver.
+Internally all links are sorted alphabetically before being attached and libnetwork numbers them sequentially starting from eth0.
+See caveats section below.
 * **IP** - Optional parameter that works **ONLY** for alpine-host devices.
 This will attempt to configure a provided IP address inside a container.

 ## Topology file v2
-Each link in a `links` array is a dictionary in the following format:
+Each link in a `links` array is a dictionary with the following format:
 ```yaml
 links:
   - endpoints: